codesmith-emmy/codesmith-emmy/README.md

 # 💫 About Me:
-Hi, I’m Emmanuel a Software Developer who is passionate about tech innovation, open-source and learning new technologies.
+Hey, I’m Emmanuel a Software Developer who is passionate about tech innovation, open-source and learning new technologies.

 Let's connect and share our adventures together! 🚀